bila12wq/Time-Based-LAB-Color-Change-Analysis-DeltaE2000/README.md

 ├── requirements.txt
 └── README.md
 ```
 ## Note

 Sample images are not included in this repository.

-To use the tool, provide your own pair of images (before and after) with the same size and alignment.
+To use the tool, provide your own pair of images (before and after) with consistent size, lighting, and positioning for accurate color comparison.
 ##  Author
 Bilal Lukman Alkrayem